MarPlan/Cell-Li-Gent/docs/index.md

 the problem to binary classification or anomaly detection beyond this range.

-As the renowned physicist David Witten mentioned regarding string theory, once a robust theory is established, it becomes too valuable to ignore.
+As the renowned physicist Edward Witten mentioned regarding string theory, once a robust theory is established, it becomes too valuable to ignore.
 I believe the same applies to current backpropagation techniques and high-dimensional curve fitting.
 With significant successes in